livianunes/LN_Tools/README.md

 # LN_Tools

-A set of Nuke toolsets I've built over the years as a compositor and Comp TD — mostly things I got tired of rebuilding by hand on every show.
-Keying, edges, lens artefacts, CG utilities and a QC node that does the boring part for you.
+A set of Nuke toolsets I've built over the years as a compositor and Comp TD

 They're plain `.nk` toolsets, so there's nothing to compile and nothing to break between Nuke versions.
-Written for **Nuke 13+ / Python 3**.

 <p align="center">
   <img src="LNToolsMenu.jpg" alt="The LN_Tools menu in Nuke's node toolbar">